[ad_1]

 Russian forces plan to strike the source of “information attacks,” the ministry said.
 While Russia says it is only targeting military facilities, Ukrainian officials and eyewitnesses have reported scores of civilian casualties from air and missile strikes and shared videos of munitions hitting civil and residential buildings.

-Zelenskiy urges to let join Ukrainian President Volodymyr Zelenskiy urged the EU to grant Ukraine entry, as eight presidents from the bloc’s eastern members called for the country to be immediately given a path to accession.
+Zelenskiy urges European Union to let Ukraine join Ukrainian President Volodymyr Zelenskiy urged the EU to grant Ukraine entry, as eight presidents from the bloc’s eastern members called for the country to be immediately given a path to accession.

 Zelenskiy’s request has been met with enthusiasm from some member states, but EU officials, who declined to be identified while speaking about a confidential issue, cautioned that the procedure is usually long and complex.
 “The EU will be definitely stronger with us,” Zelenskiy told the European Parliament via video link.